phronmophobic/pushtoy/README.md

 The available commands are:

-* install: installs java, runit, and create a service for your clojure application
+* *install*: installs java, runit, and create a service for your clojure application
-* deploy: deploys your uberjar in a location that can be run from runit
+* *deploy*: deploys your uberjar in a location that can be run from runit
-* start: starts your deployed uberjar using runit
+* *start*: starts your deployed uberjar using runit
-* stop: stops your application via runit
+* *stop*: stops your application via runit
-* restart: restarts your application via runit
+* *restart*: restarts your application via runit

 ### Initial deployment

     $ lein do uberjar, pushtoy install deploy restart